tagtogorg/tagtog-doc/on_premises_README.md

 ## First-time Install

 * You will receive a single-line script.
-This script contains all the information regarding your one-server-only **license**.
+This script contains all the information regarding your one-server-only subscription **license**.
 * Execute the script in some folder where you will run from now on all tagtog-related commands.
 * A helper bash script is installed in this folder.
 This script assumes an UNIX environment and was tested only on **Linux and macOS**.
 It should work on Windows with Cygwin too.
 The script is not mandatory to run tagtog, but it is highly recommended.